tmdbah/Android_discount_calculator_APP/README.md

 # Android_discount_calculator_APP
-In this mini-project we will build our firsst Android application.
+In this mini-project we will build our first Android application.
 We will get familiar with some common Android componets.
 We will build a discount calculator application.

 ### Part 1 (100 Points):